xiwang129/xiwang129.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a research associate at NYU Grossman School of Medicine Department of Radiology, working on cardiac MRI research.
 I recently graduated from NYU Courant with an MS in computer science in 2024.
 I am interested in generative models, optimal transport, differential geometry, and AI for Science.
 In a previous life, I worked as a reporter at a business magazine in NY, covering macroeconomics, tech companies, and US-Asia.
-I also studied international relations and economics at Johns Hopkins University.h
+I also studied international relations and economics at Johns Hopkins University.